In global 5G race, European Union is told to step up pace

 Citing a separate, tech-industry study, the ECA indicated that 5G could add as much as 1 trillion euros ($1.1 trillion) to the European economy and create or transform 2 million jobs between 2021 and 2025.

-But such economic rewards require a lot more spending on 5G, whose deployment across the EU until 2025 could cost almost 400 billion ($352 billion) euros, according to the ECA.
+But such economic rewards require a lot more spending on 5G, whose deployment across the EU until 2025 could cost almost 400 billion euros ($452 billion), according to the ECA.
 These funds need to come primarily from mobile network operators, it said.

 Differences among EU countries over 5G security partly explain the delays in the rollout of the infrastructure, the ECA said.
 It highlighted member-state divergences in the treatment of Chinese 5G vendors such as Huawei, which face U.S. allegations of serving the geopolitical ambitions of China’s Communist Party.

-Note: This story has been corrected to show that the currency conversion in the 14th paragraph is $452 billion, not $352 billion.